 The ABMI keeps exact site locations strictly confidential.

-- The ABMI never releases exact site locations or landowner information
+- The ABMI does not release exact site locations or landholder personal information

-- The ABMI is not a management agency, nor do we make management decisions
+- The ABMI is not a management agency, nor does it make management decisions

-- Species, habitat and human land use data available on our website is associated with public site locations
+- Species, habitat, and human land use data available on our website is associated with our public site locations